zhiyuanpeng/ELOQ/retrieval/README.md

 - sbert: sentence-transformers/all-mpnet-base-v2
 - bge: BAAI/bge-large-en-v1.5

 The result will be printed in 2 parts: "In-scope" and "Out-of-scope", where each represent the retreival performance on each set of questions.
-Please look into `run.py` for how documents, queries, and qrels are loaded.
+Please look into `run.py` for how documents, queries, and qrels are loaded.  <br>

+The code here is largely inspired by [BRIGHT](https://brightbenchmark.github.io/)